Nikil456/NORP-Repair-Loop/README.md

 ### Manual RAG Setup

-If you prefer to set up the RAG system manually:
+If you prefer to set up the RAG system manually (rather than using the automated setup script):

 1. Ensure you have the SQLite database ready:
    ```bash